The Likely Lads

 The Likely Lads is a British sitcom created and written by Dick Clement and Ian La Frenais and produced by Dick Clement.
-Twenty episodes were broadcast by the BBC, in three series, between 16 December 1964 and 23 July 1966.
-However, only ten of these episodes have survived.
+Twenty-one episodes were broadcast by the BBC, in three series, between 16 December 1964 and 23 July 1966, but only ten of these episodes have survived.

 This show was followed by a sequel series, in colour, entitled Whatever Happened to the Likely Lads?, broadcast between 9 January 1973 and 24 December 1974.
 This was followed in 1976 by a spin-off feature film The Likely Lads.

 Some episodes of both the original black and white series and the colour sequel were adapted for BBC radio with the original television cast.

 Premise

 The original show followed the friendship of two young working class men, Terry Collier (James Bolam) and Bob Ferris (Rodney Bewes), in the mid-1960s.
 Bob and Terry are assumed to be in their early 20s (when their ages are revealed in the later film, this puts both characters at around 20 when the series started).

 After growing up at school and in the Scouts together, Bob and Terry are working in the same factory, Ellison's Electrical, alongside the older, wiser duo of Cloughie and Jack.
 The show's humour derived largely from the tensions between Terry's cynical, everyman, working class personality and Bob's ambition to better himself and move to the middle class.

-Bob and Terry were two average working class lads growing up in the industrial North East, whose hobbies were beer, football and girls.
-They were street-wise, yet they stumbled into one scrape after another as they struggled to enjoy the Swinging Sixties on their meagre incomes.
+Bob and Terry are two average working class lads growing up (despite Bob's very West-Riding accent) in the industrial North East, whose hobbies are beer, football and girls.
+They are street-wise, yet they stumble into one scrape after another as they struggle to enjoy the Swinging Sixties on their meagre incomes.

-At the end of the third and final series in 1966, a depressed and bored Bob attempted to join the Army but was rejected because of his flat feet.
-Terry, who decided at the last minute to enlist to keep Bob company, was accepted and shipped away for three years.
+At the end of the third and final series in 1966, a depressed and bored Bob attempts to join the Army but is rejected because of his flat feet.
+Terry, who decides at the last minute to enlist to keep Bob company, is accepted and shipped away for three years.

-It was gradually revealed that Terry and Bob's full names were Terence Daniel Collier and Robert Andrew Scarborough Ferris (Scarborough not revealed until the 1970s colour series).
+It was gradually revealed that Terry and Bob's full names are Terence Daniel Collier and Robert Andrew Scarborough Ferris (Scarborough not revealed until the 1970s colour series).
 According to the later feature film, made in 1976, both Lads were conceived during the same wartime air raid and were thus born in the same year, 1944.

-Although in the colour sequel much was made of Thelma, who was said to have been Bob's childhood sweetheart, she appeared only once in the original show, in which Bob had no steady girlfriend and was forever seeking one, though she was mentioned in some episodes in series three, including "Rocker" and "Goodbye to All That".
+Although in the colour sequel much is made of Thelma, who is said to have been Bob's childhood sweetheart, she had appeared only once in the original show, in which Bob has no steady girlfriend and is forever seeking one, though Thelma is mentioned in some episodes in series three, including "Rocker" and "Goodbye to All That".